ropensci/handlr/cran-comments.md

 ---

-This version includes a new function, exports a method forgot to export last version, and more documentation.
+This version includes dropping RefManageR package, scheduled to be archived soon, along with fixes and some new functions.

 Thanks!
 Scott Chamberlain